franko/gsl-shell/doc/source/matrices.rst

 .. method:: set(i, j, v)

    This function sets the value of the (i,j)-th element of the matrix to v.

-.. method:: dims()

-   Returns two values, in the order, the number of rows and of columns of the matrix.

-.. method:: copy()

-   Returns a copy of the matrix.

 .. method:: slice(k0, k1, n0, n1)